KiboSoftware/sdet-assignment/README.md

 - **Start with API tests** - easier to set up and validate
 - **Leverage AI tools effectively** - document your usage thoroughly
 - **Focus on quality over quantity** - well-designed tests are better than many poor tests
-- **Use test containers creatively** - containerize the API itself for integration testing
+- **Use TestContainers creatively** - containerize the API itself for integration testing
 - **Handle in-memory storage** - show how you manage test data isolation
 - **Implement proper patterns** - Page Object Model for UI, proper test organization for API